tasmota/docs/installation/Flashing.md

 ![Flash succeeded](https://user-images.githubusercontent.com/5904370/55690010-489c3100-598c-11e9-8135-e44469037e11.png)

 Unplug your serial programming adapter or device and plug it back in or connect to another power source.
+Your device is now ready for [Initial configuration](/installation/Initial-Configuration).

+> [!TIP]
-Your device is now ready for [Initial configuration](/installation/Initial-Configuration). **For proper device initialization after the firmware upload completes, power down and power up the device.**
+>For proper device initialization after the firmware upload completes, power down and power up the device.

 ### Common mistakes
 Message `COM# failed to connect: Failed to connect to Espressif device: Timed out waiting for packet header` means your device is not connected (recheck COM port number and USB cable) or not in flash mode (retry flash mode procedure for your device).